khansaad1275/khansaad1275/README.md

 -  **Working :** BASH - PYTHON :computer: | Cyber Security :man_technologist:
 -  **Learning :** RED  :zap: | Open-Source :fire:
 -  **Hobbies :** Anime 👻 | Music :headphones: | Guitarist :guitar:
--  **Ask me about :** Termux!, I have a full website on that :heart:
+-  **Ask me about :** Termux!, I have a complete website on that :heart:
--  **Fun fact :** I Know Hacking but I think my self as a programmer :man_technologist:
+-  **Fun fact :** I can write anything after funfact and you will read it. :man_technologist:
 -  **My site :** You can learn Ethical Hacking Using your Android 📱 phone on my site 🔗 www.LearnTermux.tech